 You can also take up new hobbies and activities.
 Music is always one of the most favourite pastimes in our care homes.
 We welcome a wide variety of entertainers who provide some fantastic musical memories for everyone.
 Singing along and dancing is always encouraged.

 Bring all your favourite photographs to display around your room.
 Not only does seeing happy memories lift your spirits, but they make great conversation starters with staff and visitors.

 You can talk to your new neighbours about your children, grandchildren or even your beloved pets!
-Photos of things you love will make your room feel more like your own.
+Photos of the people and places you love will make your room feel more like your own.